arafinahmed/bd-food-client-react/README.md

 # full-stack-client-arafinahmed
-## This is an assignment project by Programming Hero Team.
-This is the client site of simple e-commerce website.

 ### This is an react project.
 We used `npx create-react-app bd-food` for creating this project.
 ### The dependencies of this client site are:
 #### `firebase` `axios` `bootstrap` `react-bootstrap` `react-hook-form` `react-router-dom` `material-ui` `font-awesome`